tacoTruck93/pizza-project/README.md

 # pizza-project

 This is my pizza restaurant management system.
-Using mySQL as the database and a java CLI for managment
+Using mySQL as the database and a java CLI for managment.
+The database is hosted in AWS